What is Product Lifecycle Management (PLM)?

 • Service Data

-Service data includes information related to damaged product, replaced product, bug identification during service of the product.
+Service data includes information related to damaged products, replaced products, and bug identification during service of the product.

 • Project Data